 Applies To: Windows Admin Center, Windows Admin Center Preview

 Windows Admin Center supports several optional features that integrate with Azure services.
-Use the following information to configure the Windows Admin Center gateway to support these Azure integration features.
 Learn about the Azure integration options available with Windows Admin Center.

 Register your gateway with Azure

 The first time you try to use an Azure integration feature in Windows Admin Center, you will be prompted to register the gateway to Azure.
 You can also register the gateway by going to the Azure tab in Windows Admin Center Settings.